neuschs/Pallas-Ethernet-Adapter/README.md

 # License
+All datasheets are just for documentational pruposes here.
+All credits go to the companys which distributed them initially.

 The Logo - the Pallas Cat - may not be redistributed, made public elsewhere or modified and is property of the author.

 This describes Open Hardware and is licensed under the CERN OHL v.1.2.